pattty847/Whisper/README.md

 2. **Download Transcript**:
    - After processing, you will be redirected to a page where you can download the transcript.

+## To-Do
+   - Incorporate a way to reach the server over the internet, using ngrok.

 ## File Structure